bicyclesforthemind/SpaceX-React-Native-Example-App/README.md

 ### About Me

-The About Me section includes name as well as my personal email address and phone number.
+The About Me section includes my name as well as my personal email address and phone number.